 Probiotics have long been touted for improving vaginal health.
 In particular, a good probiotic can help to decrease a woman’s chances of developing a yeast infection or bacterial vaginosis during pregnancy.
 In particular, studies have shown that probiotics can prevent the growth of yeast and improve the vagina’s pH level.

 Pretty much everyone can use an immunity boost and probiotics can provide that.
 Considering that pregnant women are now trying to support two bodies, a safe way to improve immunity is ideal.
 While studies on this benefit weren’t conducted in pregnant women, research suggest that taking a probiotic that contained lactobacilli (one of the most popular probiotic strains) helped to reduce the risk of catching the flu.

 Although more research is needed to further verify, evidence from a recent 2020 study suggests that taking probiotic supplements can reduce a woman’s chances of experiencing pregnancy-related complications or preterm delivery.

 Staying healthy is critical when you’re pregnant, and a common concern during pregnancy is controlling blood sugar to prevent developing gestational diabetes.
-Several studies in recent years have shown that regularly taking a probiotic during pregnancy can help to reduce blood sugar and insulin levels — and can even benefit women diagnosed with gestational diabetes.
+Research suggests the role of probiotics during the first trimester may decrease the likelihood of gestational diabetes compared to pregnant women who just ate healthy.
+Recent studies have shown that regularly taking a probiotic during pregnancy can help to reduce blood sugar and insulin levels — and can even benefit women diagnosed with gestational diabetes.